emibcn/covid/README.md

 The scripts and documentation published in [covid-data](/emibcn/covid-data) are also released under the [GNU General Public License v3.0](https://github.com/emibcn/crypt-disk-image/blob/master/LICENSE).

 The data scrapped and published in [covid-data](/emibcn/covid-data) is licensed by their owner, the _Generalitat de Catalunya_, under their own conditions ([Open Data Commons Attribution License](http://opendatacommons.org/licenses/by/1.0/) until now).
 See more at the [dataset API documentation](https://analisi.transparenciacatalunya.cat/Salut/Dades-setmanals-de-COVID-19-per-comarca/jvut-jxu8).

+The Contributor Covenant is released under the Creative Commons Attribution 4.0 International Public License.